vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The most important part of a blog is the content, so don't lose time on a flashy design.
 Most successful blogs usually doesn't have very attractive design.
 Their design usually didn't experience a change in the last decade :)

-So this blog post aims the audience of developers seeking the informations how to create a blog technically.
+So this blog post aims at programmers seeking the info how to create a blog technically.

 It stole most of my evenings in the last month, but now I know a solution which fulfills all these aspects better than I could ever dream of.